A Retired Baseball Player Pitches Finances to Kids

 This type of financial neglect caused us both some early hardships and setbacks when it came to money.

 In fact, we were not even aware of what questions to ask about accounts, interest rates, financing, or building and establishing credit.
 Since I grew up to become a Major League Baseball player, it was even more disheartening.
-I didn’t learn about IRAs, stocks, or bonds until years into my career.
+I didn’t learn about individual retirement account (IRAs), stocks, or bonds until years into my career.

 Teaching Kids About Money at Home